This is an AI translated post.

 Select Language

-Okinawa Governor Denny Tamaki, who had directly protested to the government, arguing that the public in Okinawa Prefecture could not be alerted, welcomed the announcement.
-He said, "I believe that the review of information sharing operations is a step forward."
+Tamaki Denny, the Governor of Okinawa Prefecture, who had directly protested to the government about the inability to alert Okinawa residents, positively assessed this announcement.
+He said, "I believe that the review of information-sharing operations is a step forward."

-The Okinawa Prefectural Police, which had not shared the same information, also came up with an improvement plan.
-Governor Tamaki said, "I was informed by the Okinawa Prefectural Police Chief that they will provide information to Okinawa Prefecture when an arrest or indictment is made."
-The Okinawa Prefectural Police will provide information when the suspect is arrested or indicted.
-Governor Tamaki said, "Through close consultation with the Okinawa Prefectural Police, we will be able to inform the public of any matters that need to be alerted to the public and demand a strong establishment of discipline from the US side."
+The Okinawa Prefectural Police, who had also failed to convey the same information, have also presented a solution.
+Governor Tamaki stated, "I have received an explanation from the Okinawa Prefectural Police Chief that they will provide information to Okinawa Prefecture when an arrest or referral to the public prosecutor's office occurs."
+The Okinawa Prefectural Police will provide information at the stage of arresting the suspect or referring them to the public prosecutor's office.
+Governor Tamaki stated, "Through close consultation with the Okinawa Prefectural Police, we will inform residents of matters that require alerting them and demand that the US side establish strong discipline."

-Meanwhile, the Japanese Trade Union Confederation (Rengo) is actively working to solve the issue of US military bases in Japan, demanding the reduction and consolidation of US military bases in Japan and a fundamental review of the Status of Forces Agreement (SOFA).
+Meanwhile, the Japanese Trade Union Confederation (Rengo) is actively working to resolve the issue of US military bases in Japan by demanding the reduction and downsizing of US military bases within Japan and a fundamental review of the Status of Forces Agreement (SOFA).

-There are over 130 US military facilities, including military bases, across Japan.
-Most US military bases in Japan, such as Yokota Base (Tokyo), Atsugi Base (Kanagawa), and Futenma Base (Okinawa), are located near densely populated areas, causing serious problems such as noise and accidents.
+Throughout Japan, there are over 130 US military facilities, including bases.
+Most of the US military bases in Japan, such as Yokota Air Base (Tokyo), Atsugi Naval Air Facility (Kanagawa), and Futenma Air Station (Okinawa), are located near densely populated areas, leading to serious issues like noise pollution and accidents.

-Rengo has set a goal of "simply protecting Japan's sovereignty and laws," and has proposed a review that includes three key points of "safety," "environment," and "rights," and five items: "clarification of participation of relevant local governments," "clarification of environmental protection (responsibility of the person responsible for contamination within the base, obligation to restore the original state)," "clarification of employment, labor conditions, and rights relations," "jurisdiction, civil claims (damage compensation)," and "compliance with domestic law and equal application."
+Rengo presented a review proposal with the goal of "ensuring that Japan's sovereignty and laws are upheld."
+It includes three core points: "safety," "environment," and "rights," and five items: "clarification of the participation of relevant local governments," "clarification of environmental protection (responsibility of the party responsible for contamination within the base, obligation to restore the original state)," "clarification of employment, labor conditions, and rights relations," "jurisdiction and civil claims (damages)," and "compliance with domestic law and equal application."

-In 2012, to commemorate the 40th anniversary of Okinawa's return to Japan, Rengo conducted a signature campaign demanding "a fundamental review of the Status of Forces Agreement, reduction and consolidation of US military bases in Japan, and a reduction in the burden on Okinawa," gathering 4,755 signatures.
+To commemorate the 40th anniversary of Okinawa's reversion to Japan in 2012, Rengo conducted a signature campaign demanding a "fundamental review of the Status of Forces Agreement, the reduction and downsizing of US military bases in Japan, and alleviation of the burden on Okinawa."
+They collected 4,755 signatures.

-Rengo plans to continue its activities to solve the issue of US military bases in Japan.
+Rengo intends to continue its efforts to resolve the issue of US military bases in Japan.